 What to Love

 - Coronado's famous beaches are known for their fine white sand that sparkles in the sun thanks to the mineral mica

-- In 2011, Parents Magazine named Coronado Beach the #4 Best Beach in the U.S. for Families
+- Parents Magazine named Coronado Beach one of the Best Beach in the U.S. for Families

 - A Golf Digest writer called Coronado's Public Golf Course "a gem I consider the best value in the United States"

 - The popular Coronado Flower Show has been held annually since 1922!